Thomas L. Jennings: Early life and family

-Thomas L. Jennings was born on January 1, 1791, to a free African-American family in New York City.
-He later married a woman named Elizabeth, who was born a slave in Delaware, 1798 and died March 5, 1873.
+Thomas L. Jennings was born in about 1791, to a free African-American family in New York City.
+He married Elizabeth, born enslaved in Delaware in 1798.
 Under New York's gradual abolition law of 1799, she was converted to the status of an indentured servant and was not eligible for full emancipation until 1827.
-It freed slave children born after July 4, 1799, but only after they had served “apprenticeships” of twenty-eight years for men and twenty-five for women (far longer than traditional apprenticeships, designed to teach a young person a craft), thus compensating owners for the future loss of their property.
+Elizabeth died in March 5, 1873.